gbmor/getwtxt-ng/README.md

 Registries are designed to aggregate several users' statuses into a single location, facilitating the discovery of new users to follow and allowing the search of statuses for tags and key words.

+`getwtxt-ng` expands on the original registry specification by providing both plain and JSON endpoints.

+A reference instance can be found at [`twtxt.tilde.institute`](https://twtxt.tilde.institute)

+**2022-10-19**: This has reached a "usable, but unpolished" state.

 ## Notes
 * twtxt Information: [`twtxt.readthedocs.io`](https://twtxt.readthedocs.io)